Robert Milsom: Notts County

 On 16 June 2015, Milsom joined Notts County on a free transfer.
 He signed a two-year contract with the League Two side.

 He was released by Notts County at the end of the 2017–18 season.

 Crawley Town

 On 13 August 2018, following a successful trial period, Milsom joined fellow League Two side, Crawley Town on a short-term deal.

 Notts County

 On 31 August 2018, following the departure of first-team manager, Harry Kewell, Milsom followed the Australian to Notts County on a five-month loan deal with a permanent agreement in place for the following January, just three months after leaving the Magpies.
 He made his first appearance against Forest Green on 1 September 2018 and scored his first goal since returning against Crewe a few weeks later.
 Milsom went on to make a total of 24 appearances whilst on loan.

 On 14 January 2019, Milsom signed on a permanent basis.

 He was released by Notts County at the end of the 2018–19 season.

 Sutton United

 On 1 August 2019, Milsom signed a permanent contract with National League club Sutton United.

+Following relegation at the end of the 2023–24 season, the club announced that Milsom would be departing the club upon the expiration of his contract.

+Dorking Wanderers

+On 19 September 2024, Milsom joined National League South club Dorking Wanderers.

+On 14 May 2025, it was announced that Milsom would leave the club at the end of his contract in June.